MOHAMMED-IQRAMUL/FarmRuler/README.md

 6. **Create a Pull Request:**
    Go to the original repository and click on "New Pull Request."
 Provide a clear description of the changes and submit it.

-For more detailed contribution guidelines, refer to [CONTRIBUTING.md](.Contributing/CONTRIBUTING.md) (if applicable).
+For more detailed contribution guidelines, refer to [CONTRIBUTING.md](.Contributing/CONTRIBUTING.md)

 ## 📝 License

-This project is licensed under the [License Name] License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## 📢 Upcoming Events